srobo/docs/kit/brain_board/index.md

 1. Open Etcher and select the `srobo-robot-{{ latest_version }}.img.xz` file you downloaded
 2. Select your SD card from the devices window
 3. Click 'Flash!'
+4. When the flash is complete you should safely eject the SD card.<br>
+   Your computer may complain that the SD card is no longer readable, however this is expected as the data being written to the SD card is not in a format that either Windows or macOS can natively understand.